-We find ourselves in strange times; staying home to help save lives & protect our NHS, finding our new routines in home working, home schooling and a new meaning of community.
+We find ourselves in strange times; staying home to help save lives & protect our NHS, finding our new routines in home working.
 Within this situation I find myself looking for some positivity or creativity to feel less swamped by the news and worry, so I wanted to share some creative ideas for your home and all the family.

 Easter is a time usually spent surrounded by family, however this year its going to feel very different.
 Here are some ways you can put some Easter touches to your homes to add some spring joy.

 This can be as subtle or as extra as you like - I mean, who doesn’t like to go all out?
 Easter decorating for me is adding a few spring touches with a hint of a bunny or an Easter egg, however for you, it could be more such as table decorating, cute kiddie baskets, adding some Easter cushions to the sofa or going crazy with bunting.
 There is so much you can do to add the magic for children.
 Here are some Easter decorations I have previously had in my shared ownership home…

 Here’s some ideas to bring Easter spring vibes into your home…

 Easter eggs are an obvious decorating choice - you can buy ones that are already decorated, but they normally sell out quite quickly.
 Amazon has a huge range available and even some you can even decorate yourselves – alternatively, why not paint some hard-boiled eggs?
 I’ve done this most years, and it’s the perfect way to get kids involved too.
 The great thing with this is there is so much inspiration on Pinterest (see our board here) so you can decorate to fit your colour scheme at home or be as creative as you like by hand painting little spring flowers, paint them white and doodle on them with sharpies, natural dye them and see what colours you get.
 You could also glitter them, decoupage them, cover them in decorative tape - the possibilities are endless and it’s great to get the kids involved.